 Finally, understand that losses will inevitably occur despite your best effort.
 If a subscriber fails to interact with your emails for an extended period of time, there comes a point where it is for the best to let them go.
 Such leads will only continue to sap your time and campaign resources while potentially harming your delivery reputation.
 There are plenty of other subscribers out there waiting to be engaged again!

-For more help developing your lead nurturing strategy, check out Your Definitive Guide to Lead Nurturing.
+For more help developing your lead nurturing strategy, check our Lead Nurturing Masterclass!

 This blog is a part of our Definitive Guide to Lead Nurturing blog series and Your Definitive Guide to Conversion Rate Optimization blog series.